Can Design for Manufacture & Assembly (DfMA) improve productivity?

 • assist with re-use

-• identify other uses of co-ordinated design information for collaborative planning and sequencing in the form of 4D visualisation,
+• identify other uses of co-ordinated design information for collaborative planning and sequencing in the form of 4D visualization,

 • reduce human resources and waste. from the need to perform ‘on-site field engineering’.